National Hockey League on the radio: United States

-Starting with 1993–94 NHL season, Westwood One's NHL Radio package debuted (covering the All-Star Game, Stanley Cup Finals, selected early round playoff action, and eventually, the Winter Classic).
+Starting with 1993–94 NHL season, Westwood One's NHL Radio package debuted (covering the All-Star Game, Stanley Cup Final, selected early round playoff action, and eventually, the Winter Classic).

 XM Satellite Radio is the official satellite radio broadcaster of the NHL, as of July 1, 2007.
 Between September 2005 and June 2007, the NHL's broadcasting rights were shared with both XM and Sirius Satellite Radio and were broadcast on just Sirius before the NHL lockout.
 XM used to broadcast more than 80% of NHL games, including all the playoffs and finals.
 Starting with the 2007–08 season, XM broadcasts every game.

 On December 22, 2015, the NHL announced that TuneIn would gain radio rights to the NHL.
 TuneIn would create an individual station for every NHL team to simulcast their home market broadcasts on.
 Additionally, TuneIn would create a replay channel for each team so fans could listen to the games archived.
 They would also create a 24/7 NHL Channel, and the NHL would imbed TuneIn's player onto the NHL.com website.
 All TuneIn NHL items would be made available to the entire public free.
 The first broadcasts for TuneIn began New Years Day, 2016.

-On Tuesday, May 3, 2016, NBC Sports Radio was granted rights to broadcast and syndicate the 2016 Stanley Cup Finals.
+On Tuesday, May 3, 2016, NBC Sports Radio was granted rights to broadcast and syndicate the 2016 Stanley Cup Final.
 Kenny Albert provided the play-by-play while Joe Micheletti served as color commentator.
 This would be the first neutral national broadcast since the 2008 NHL Radio broadcast.

 The Sports USA Radio Network took over rights to the NHL in February 2021 and broadcast the two outdoor games held in the 2020–21 NHL season and playoff games.
 It would later renew its rights until the 2024-25 season.